 —Mark Twain, in “The Revised Catechism,” printed in the New York Tribune on September 27, 1871

 The robber barons of Twain’s time were innovators, though, not fund managers.
 They were builders, notfirm-breakers.
-They were self-made men who harnessed the raw power of the industrial age: Carnegie casted the steel, Rockefeller drilled the oil, and Vanderbilt laid the railroad track.
+Not to say they were moral or just men—they were definitely not—but they were self-made men who harnessed the raw power of the industrial age.
+Carnegie casted the steel, Rockefeller drilled the oil, and Vanderbilt laid the railroad track.
 Though not of noble birth—far from it—they were still the new kings, and they lived like them.

 These days, the houses of Newport’s Cliff Walk and Bellevue Avenue are open to the public.
 Crowds mill through The Breakers, but I actually prefer The Elms, which was built by coal tycoon Edward Julius Berwind.
 It seems more livable—or just more endearingly excessive.

-Interestingly, the Berwinds were particularly fascinated with Asian art.
-While the Vanderbilts built Italian palazzos and French châteaux, the Berwinds were the ones who added mahjong and black lacquer wall panels to the mix.
+While the Vanderbilts built Italian palazzos and French châteaux, the Berwinds added mahjong and black lacquer wall panels to the mix.

 An Asian touch was fitting since the Americans were not the only ones who lived large at the turn of the twentieth century.
 Prominent Filipino ilustrados had risen to the top by virtue of their education, their enterprise, and their mestizo connections, and they had their own gilded treasures, as the León Gallery’s recent exhibition in Manila shows.